prototypefund/reproducible-website/_docs/buy_in.md

 [Strawhorse: Attacking the MacOS and iOS Software Development Kit](https://theintercept.com/document/2015/03/10/strawhorse-attacking-macos-ios-software-development-kit/).
-The abstract clearly explains how unnamed researchers have been creating modified version of XCode that would — without any knowledge of the developer — watermark or insert spyware in the compiled applications.
+The abstract clearly explains how unnamed researchers have been creating a modified version of XCode that would — without any knowledge of the developer — watermark or insert spyware in the compiled applications.

 A few months later, a malware dubbed “XcodeGhost” has been found